Cyberbullying: Twenty Crucial Statistics for 2020

 When most adults picture bullying we think about something that might go on during recess or during lunch.
 Maybe one student pushes another in the hallway, or a group of kids tease a perceived “outsider”.
 Whatever form it took, the bullying of our youth was usually easy to spot.
 Young people today are increasingly dealing with a different kind of bullying that isn’t so easy to see.
-The amount of time teens are spending on digital devices has given rise to cyberbullying.
+The number of time teens are spending on digital devices has given rise to cyberbullying.

 Table of Contents